 Minors can’t typically enter into binding contracts, so the co-signer or parent will assume legal responsibility for the minor.
 This means they’re accountable for ensuring that the policy remains in force and that premiums are paid on time.

 If the teen fails to make payments or breaches the policy’s terms, the co-signer or parent is financially responsible.
-They may face higher premiums or other consequences if an accident or claim occurs.
+If an accident or claim occurs, they may face higher premiums or other consequences.

-In most cases, a teen is added to the parent’s existing auto insurance policy.
+A teen is usually added to a parent’s existing auto insurance policy.
 This arrangement can help build the teen’s insurance history, which may lead to lower premiums when they eventually get their own policy.

 What is the process for an emancipated minor to obtain auto insurance independently?